Dental Bridges

 What Is A Dental Bridge?

-A traditional dental bridge is one that cements to your natural teeth that neighbor the empty space or spaces within your mouth.
-These teeth are then referred to as abutments that serve as solid anchors for a dental bridge.
-Within the bridge itself we place one or more pontics, or fake teeth, that are then held in place by those nearby abutments.
-We usually proceed to place dental crowns atop the pontics to both help keep them in place and to better protect them from damage in the future.
-The downside of a traditional dental bridge like this is that we will need to remove some of the enamel of and place dental crowns upon your neighboring abutment teeth in order to make room for the dental bridge.
+A traditional dental bridge is cemented to the natural teeth adjacent to the empty space(s) in your mouth.
+These teeth, referred to as abutments, serve as solid anchors for the bridge.
+Within the bridge itself, we place one or more pontics (artificial teeth), which are held in place by these abutments.
+One drawback of this type of traditional dental bridge is that we must remove some enamel from your abutment teeth and place crowns on them to accommodate the bridge.

 What Are Some Other Dental Bridge Options?